Alone (2020 horror film): Plot

-Having no hope left, he attempts suicide, calling back to the opening of the story when he recorded his last video log.
-The moment he readies to hang himself he sees a woman on a balcony across from his, a normal human woman.
-He gives up his suicide attempt and now has found renewed hope.
-He contacts her the next morning using premade cue cards and learns her name is Eva.
+He later learns through a voicemail from his mother that his parents died while hiding from Screamers.
+Distraught, Aidan attempts suicide.
+The moment he readies to hang himself, however, he sees a woman on a balcony across from his; she is a normal human woman.
+Having found renewed hope, he gives up his suicide attempt.
+He contacts her the next morning using premade cue cards and learns that her name is Eva.
 The two strike up a friendship, with Aidan offering his reserved bottled water for her.
 He later gets Brandon's keys and grabs the remaining food and rock climbing gear to help Eva, even finding radios for them to communicate.

-Aidan and Eva bond more and decide for Eva to escape to Aidan's room.
-He first travels the air ducts to find more supplies for them to wait it out.
-Aidan hits jackpot when he enters a room stocked with food, but Eva warns him to leave as the room is barricaded with no one inside signaling it may be a trap.
-Aidan is surprised by Edward (Donald Sutherland), an older survivor who entered the room before Aidan after the original tenant killed himself.
-Edward and Aidan initially have a conversation about the situation and different philosophies about life after death, then Edward hits Aidan with his bat while his guard is down.
+The two decide for Eva to escape to Aidan's room after a horde of Screamers enters her apartment.
+Aidan first travels through the air ducts to find more supplies for them to wait it out.
+Aidan eventually enters a room stocked with food.
+Eva warns him to leave as the room is barricaded with no one inside, signaling that it may be a trap.
+Aidan then finds Edward, an elderly survivor who entered the room before Aidan after the original tenant killed himself.
+Edward hits Aidan with his bat while the latter's guard is down.

 Edward ties Aidan up in the bedroom to be a sacrifice for his wife, who has turned.
-Aidan is saved when Eva calls the radio, providing a distraction that allows Aidan to escape and feed Edward to his wife.
-He grabs his belongings and runs to his room, drops from his balcony to the ground using a makeshift rope of bed sheets, fights off Screamers, and makes it to Eva.
+Aidan is saved when Eva calls the radio, providing a distraction that allows him to escape and feed Edward to his wife.
+He grabs his belongings and runs to his room, drops from his balcony to the ground using a makeshift rope of bed sheets, fights off Screamers, and reaches Eva.
 They both fight to return to Aidan's apartment, with Eva entering the room first while Aidan fights off a Screamer.
-He returns covered in blood but believes he's been infected when a mark on his shirt is revealed.
-He goes to jump to his death so he won't turn and kill Eva who pleads for him not to leave her.
-After removing his shirt they are both overjoyed to see there is no bite and Aidan won't turn.
+He returns covered in blood but believes that he has been infected when a mark on his shirt is revealed.
+He goes to jump to his death so that he will not turn and kill Eva, who pleads for him not to leave her.
+After removing his shirt they are both overjoyed to see that there is no bite and Aidan will not turn.
 They run to Aidan's door to hold the refrigerator back against it, stopping the Screamers from entering.
-They promise to survive together till the end.
+They promise to survive together until the end.